microsoft/PartnerResources/_docs/Skilling/Infrastructure Academy/Pages/Modules Pages/AVD.md

 ### Sessions

+Explore Azure Virtual Desktop, Citrix on Azure and VMware Horizon on Azure via the [Azure Virtual Desktop LinkedIn SmartLink](https://aka.ms/avdsmartlink)

-> Sessions coming soon!
-The Infrastructure Academy launched Nov.
+> More sessions coming soon!
+The Azure Infrastructure Academy launched Nov.
 2023 and is undergoing development.
 Please check regularly for updates.